-- 1. The correct way to carrying babes is important in the prevention of DCD in infants in the first year of life. - Control check-up Periodical check-up of carrying position typical of a given stage of a child's development is recommended.
+- 1. The correct way to carrying babes is important in the prevention of DCD in infants in the first year of life. - 2.
+Periodical check-up of carrying position typical of a given stage of a child's development is recommended.